Classification of divisible design graphs with at most 39 vertices: Introduction

 The paper is organised as follows.
 In Section 2 we give some definitions, notations and preliminaries about DDGs.
-In Section 3 we give an overview of some known constructions of DDGs and in Section 4 we describe some new constructions.
+In Section 3 we give an overview of known constructions of DDGs and in Section 4 we describe some new constructions.
 In Section 5 we describe some new sporadic constructions of DDGs.
-In Section 6 we describe the algorithm used for enumerating DDGs.
-In Section 7 we present table with enumeration results with constructions, which can be used to obtain these graphs.
+In Section 6 we describe the algorithm used for enumerating DDGs and in Section 7 we present the results.